munkca/zmk-config-HD-Tern_ble/README.md

 **Warning:** This repository is quite messy, as I copied much over, tried to simplify things down to make it more understandable（I'm very new to ZMK), and is still a work in progress.
 I have only remapped the vf keymap and required extra files for 30 keys.
 The rest still are set up for 34.

+## Case
+I have redesigned the case, but note that I have not yet tested it out to confirm how well it fits, so beware!
+It is sized to include a 1.5mm acrylic top plate and a 0.7mm gasket between the top plate and pcb.

 **Hands Down** *Vibranium-Vf*
 ```
      ╭────────────────╮ ╭─────────────────╮